dataloop-ai/dtlpy-documentation/onboarding/04_querying_and_filtering.md

 ```
 After this code exectues, all samples that are labeled 'Person' will have that label removed and replaced with 'Adult'.

-Now that you know how to use queries and filters, you will learn about metadata and how to create tasks, in the next chapter.
+Now you know how to use queries and filters.
+Next, you will learn about metadata and how to create tasks, in the next chapter.